 Of course you’re nervous about strangers judging your taste, your style, your home’s cleanliness.
 Take heart in knowing that when a buyer nitpicks the little details, it’s often a sign of serious interest in purchasing your home.
 Your bigger goal, according to Rentz, should be to present a home that looks like you’ve taken care of it.

 “It’s an intangible that basically can get you more offers and attention and alleviate some concerns buyers have when walking the property,” Rentz says.
 When they walk through your house, buyers aren’t worried about what they can’t see, like what’s in the walls.

 “Fixes and upgrades will detract from unfixable property flaws”

-“One of my sellers spent unnecessarily on an expensive renovation to a house that had nothing wrong with it backed up on a very busy highway,” Bean shares.
-“They redid the kitchen cabinets, installed new flooring, and made other upgrades because they thought that it would help the sale.
+One of Bean’s sellers spent unnecessarily on an expensive renovation of a house that had nothing wrong with it except that it backed onto a busy highway.
+“They redid the kitchen cabinets, installed new flooring, and made other upgrades because they thought that it would help the sale,” she recalls.

 1. Cosmetic flaws

 Many cosmetic issues are typically easy to fix: painting and landscaping, for example.
 Quick, affordable fixes that make a big impact may be worth doing to present a fresh, clean “face” to buyers, although they’re not on the priority list unless they detract from your home’s appearance.

 However, some cosmetic flaws may be a little more involved, such as replacing old countertops in the kitchen or bath.
 Other issues may fall somewhere in between, such as a few cracked tiles, outdated finishes, or minor scratches on hardwood floors.